fernanucm/PLBASIC/README.md

 ## 1. Introduction

 This repository includes a text-based interface for both an interpreter and debugger of BASIC programs, implemented in SWI-Prolog.
-Being multiplatform, it can be used directly from sources (folder `./src`) having installed SWI-Prolog 8.x or above.
+Being multiplatform, it can be used directly from sources having installed SWI-Prolog 8._x_ or above.
 However, this project has been tested on Windows 10 and some differences may exist with respect to other OS's.

 This project was motivated to emulate the Microsoft BASIC implementation in the Seiko UC 2000 watch from the 80's, coupled with the Seiko UC 2200 for writing (and printing) programs.